kztakemoto/mmllm/README.md

 ```
 pip install -r requirements.txt
 ```
 **NOTE:** To run the script `run_chatapi.py`, an OpenAI API key for ChatGPT (GPT-3.5 and GPT-4) and Anthropic API key for Claude 3 are required.
 Please obtain your API key by following [OpenAI's instructions](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key) and [Anthropic's instructions](https://support.anthropic.com/en/articles/8114521-how-can-i-access-the-claude-api).
 For PaLM 2 and Gemini, setup is required.
 Please refer to [the Google Cloud instructions](https://cloud.google.com/vertex-ai/generative-ai/docs/start/quickstarts/quickstart-multimodal).
 The API keys and Google Cloud information must be specified in the `chatapi.py` file.
-Before running `run_llama2.py`, the Llama2 model files must be downloaded.
+The Llama2 model files must be downloaded.
 Please follow [the instructions provided by Meta](https://github.com/facebookresearch/llama) to download the files.
+The files should be placed in the same directory for proper execution.

 * R (ver.
 4.3.0)
 * see also the headers of `figure1.R` and `figure2.R`

 ## Usage
 ### Run the Moral Machine experiments on LLMs
-For ChatGPT (GPT-3.5 and GPT-4), PaLM 2, Llama 2, Gemini, Claude 3
+For GPT-3.5 (June version; gpt-3.5-turbo-0613)
 ```
-python run_chatapi.py --model gpt-3.5-turbo-0613 --nb_scenarios 50000
+python run.py --model gpt-3.5-turbo-0613 --nb_scenarios 50000
 ```
 To specify the model, use the following arguments:
 * GPT-3.5: